-The speaking section of the TOEFL evaluates your ability to initiate and carry conversations in an academic setting as well as out of it.
+The speaking section of the TOEFL evaluates your ability to initiate and carry conversations in an academic setting and out of it.
 When in class, your English speaking abilities will help you pose questions to professors, provide your opinions, express your views, and participate in classroom discussions.
-English speaking proficiency will also come in handy for on-campus situations when you converse with peers and university staff.
+English speaking proficiency will also come in handy for on-campus situations when conversing with peers and university staff.

 The speaking section is scheduled after the 10-minute break following the listening section.
-This is a 20 minute long section comprising a total of six speaking questions based on a variety of topics.
+This is a 20-minute long section comprising six speaking questions based on a variety of topics.
 The first two questions (Independent Speaking Tasks) test you on how well you can verbally present your opinions and draw from your personal experiences.
 The next four questions (Integrated Speaking Tasks) require you to combine your English reading, listening, and speaking skills as you would for any academic and on-campus scenario.

 Types of speaking tasks